Structural response of neutron stars to rapid rotation and its impact on the braking index: Conclusion

 \section{Conclusion}

-In this paper, we have investigated the effect of stellar rotation on the braking index and its dependence on the EOS.
-We have generated a large number of EOS by employing a semi-agnostic model and constrained them using the latest astrophysical observations from the gravitational and radio wave bands within a Bayesian framework.
-We find our constrained parameter space is also consistent with the observational findings of neutron star's mass and radius from X-ray bands.
-The constrained nuclear EOSs have been used to study the effect on the macroscopic quantities of rapidly rotating neutron stars like mass, radius, moment of inertia and the ratio of polar to equatorial radius.
+In this paper, we have investigated the effect of stellar rotation on the braking index and its dependence on the EOS { and baryon mass}.
+We have generated a large number of EOSs by employing a semi-agnostic model and constrained them using the latest astrophysical observations from the gravitational and radio wave bands within a Bayesian framework.
+Our constrained parameter space is also consistent with the observational findings of neutron star's mass and radius from X-ray bands.
+We then use these constrained EOS to study the effect on the macroscopic quantities of rapidly rotating neutron stars like mass, radius, moment of inertia and the ratio of polar to equatorial radius.
 Our analysis shows neutron stars with stiffer EOS experience larger deformations in the shape at a given frequency, in comparison to the softer EOS.
 Consequently, neutron stars with stiffer EOS have smaller Kepler frequencies.

-Next, we study the effect of rotation on the braking index of neutron stars.
-We present the first calculation of the braking index accounting for the rotational effects in the presence of energy loss by magnetic dipole radiation and GWs due to non-axisymmetric deformations and r-mode oscillations.
-We have shown that the rotation of the star can impact its braking index significantly.
-The deviation of the braking index from 3 to smaller values in the case of magnetic dipole radiation is due to the rotational effects.
-This rotational effect is prominent only when the spin frequency $\gtrsim 200$ Hz.
+Next, we study the effect of rotation on the braking index of neutron stars. { We present the first calculation of braking index in the presence of the r-mode instability jointly with the other braking mechanism like MDR and GWs due to non-axisymmetric deformations, and incorporating the rotational effect.} We have shown that the rotation of the star can impact its braking index significantly.
+For example, the rotational effects make the braking index smaller than 3 in the case of magnetic dipole radiation when the spin frequency $\gtrsim 200$ Hz.
 However, the low braking index in normal pulsars has been explained through various other mechanisms, such as, the evolution of magnetic inclination angle, which has not been considered here.
-Similarly, we have shown if the neutron stars spin-down is purely due to GW radiation from non-asymmetric deformations or r-mode oscillations, the effect of rapid rotation leads to the significant departure of braking index from their classical value of 5 and 7 respectively.
+Similarly, we have shown that if the neutron stars spin-down is purely due to GW radiation from non-asymmetric deformations or r-mode oscillations, rapid rotation leads to the significant departure of braking index from their classical values of 5 and 7, respectively.